-National Milk Day.
-Make it Chocolate Milk!
-Everyone knows that chocolate milk is a sweetened, cocoa-flavored milk drink that can be purchased pre-mixed or made at home, but there are lots of ways to make chocolate milk, and lots of different ingredients can be added to give it a special flavor.
-As always, remember it's the quality of the chocolate that will make a big difference.
-That goes for the milk, too: 2%, whole, skim, soy, almond milk, etc.
+National Chocolate Milk Day.
+Everyone knows that chocolate milk is a sweetened, chocolate-flavored milk drink that can be purchased pre-mixed or made at home.
+But there are lots of ways to make chocolate milk, and lots of different ingredients can be added to give it a special flavor.
+As always, remember it's the quality of the chocolate that will make a big difference-- and the milk: 2%, whole, etc.

 Basically you make a chocolate syrup first, then add the milk.

 1-1/2 teaspoons cocoa

 Put sugar, cocoa, and water in microwavable 12 oz glass.

 Microwave for 30 seconds or until sugar and cocoa dissolve.

 Want something a little more unusual?
 Sunset (1994) had a wonderful Ultimate Chocolate Milk Recipe (Nicaraguan Chocolate Milk).
 This is not a classic, but it might soon be for you.
 Preparation takes some time, so you won't be drinking this today.

 2. Nicaraguan Chocolate Milk (Orchata de cacao)